Principals and Key Team Members

-Fulbrook has recently also entered a new specialty that it has designed: evaluating claims and defenses for purposes of trying to resolve dispute.
+Fulbrook has recently also entered a new specialty that it has designed: evaluating claims and defenses for purposes of trying to resolve disputes.
 This is a space in need of help, Fulbrook believes, because others, like lawyers and law firms, cannot or will not act in the area.
-This specialty can assist claimants and/or defendants, as well as courts, arbitrators, mediators, and others, in that it provides an independent objective view of the claims and defenses and try with that to encourage settlement
+This specialty can assist claimants and/or defendants, as well as courts, arbitrators, mediators, and others, in that it provides an independent objective view of the claims and defenses and tries with that to encourage settlement.

-Fulbrook emphasizes certain areas, particularly: patents and other IP; international litigation and arbitration; insolvency, and other serious financial distress situations; and mediation in general and high stake disputes.
-In special circumstances, it will also work on other claims, such as those involving oil and gas, antitrust, securities and other fraud, insurance and reinsurance, whistleblowers, and serious breach of contract claims.
+Fulbrook emphasizes certain areas, particularly: patents and other IP; international litigation and arbitration; insolvency, and other serious financial distress situations; mediation and in general high stake disputes.
+In special circumstances, it will also work on other meritorious claims, such as those involving oil and gas, antitrust, securities fraud and other fraud, insurance and reinsurance, whistleblowers, and serious breach of contract claims.

 In a Report by two think tanks that discussed Dispute Finance, Fulbrook was identified along with four other entities, as among the “prominent third-party funders” in the industry worldwide.
-Additionally, Fulbrook has been recognized for being the leader in the Dispute Finance industry, by over 50 polls and citations since its inception of operations in 2013.
-The most recent award came from the National Law Journal, a respected publication in the U.S., which ranked Fulbrook second in the country (behind Burford, which Mr. Seidel co-founded and chaired, and is quite a bit older than Fulbrook, and in front of Parabellum, an experienced institutional funder which was, in a prior form, founded about 2005).
+Additionally, Fulbrook has been recognized for being the leader in various aspects of the Dispute Finance industry in the world, in the U.S., in N.Y., and in various other venues, by over 50 polls and citations since its inception of operations in 2013.
+The most recent award came from the National Law Journal, a respected publication in the U.S., which ranked Fulbrook second in the country (behind Burford, founded in 2009, which Mr. Seidel co-founded and chaired, and is quite a bit older than Fulbrook).

-Before Fulbrook, in 2007, Mr. Seidel founded and chaired Burford Advisors, an expert advisor in Dispute Finance, and then, as noted above, in co-founded (in October of 2009)and chaired Burford Group Ltd., the investment manager for Burford Capital, LLC, which was taken public on the UK Aim market of the London Exchange, and is now one of the largest and most respected institutional financing providers in Dispute Financing.
+Selvyn Seidel In 2007, and before Fulbrook or Burford, Mr. Seidel founded and chaired Burford Advisors, an expert advisor in Dispute Finance.
+The entity was similar in operation to Fulbrook.
+As noted above, he then (in October of 2009) and chaired Burford Group Ltd., the investment manager for Burford Capital, LLC.
+Burford Capital was taken public on the U.K. Aim market of the London Exchange.
+Burford is now the largest — with about $2.3 billion under management — and most respected institutional financing providers in the industry in the world.

 Mr. Seidel is recognized in the industry as a pioneering voice.
-He was described in the Report referred to above as “probably the frontrunner in the industry,” and is often described as a leader or pioneer, or the leader or pioneer, in the industry.
+He was described in the report referred to above as “probably the frontrunner in the industry.”
+He is often described as a leader or pioneer, or the leader or pioneer, in the industry.

-He has authored a good many articles and papers in the industry, including a Primer on Dispute Investing in Commercial Claims (April 3016), and a Supplement to the Primer (March 2017).
+He has authored many articles and papers in the industry, including a Primer on Dispute Investing in Commercial Claims (April 2016), and a Supplement to the Primer (April 2017).

-He has a B.A. in economics from the University of Chicago, a J.D. with honors from the law school of Berkeley (University of California), and a Diploma of Law from the University of Oxford, England.
+He has a B.A. in economics from the University of Chicago, a J.D. with honors from the Berkeley School of law (University of California), and a Diploma of Law from the University of Oxford, England.